Hhbecker/ConsiderateBlueWhale/README.md

 I used the

 ## To Do
+* make a javascript file instead of using inline script tags
 * can't get delete page to refresh automatically
 * can't get update form to change url back to just /api/list/ after you submit it
 * can't switch out link to update to a button